 Governments should:

-Encourage land use and land tenure policies that incentivize farmers to improve soil fertility and soil health and, in some situations, indirectly discourage conversion of land from native ecosystems into agricultural production.
+Encourage land use and land tenure policies that incentivize farmers to improve soil fertility and soil health anddiscourage conversion of land from native ecosystems into agricultural production.

-Encourage soil conservation through relevant policies and incentives to offset reductions in soil fertility due to the loss of fertile topsoil through erosion.
+Encourage sustainable soil management through relevant policies and incentives to offset reductions in soil fertility due to the loss of fertile topsoil through erosion.

 Ensure that the analytical means for assessing plant nutrient status and basic soil chemical properties such as pH and salinity, and other soil parameters, are available and utilized in making fertilizer recommendations based on the assessment of plant nutrient status and/or soil properties at a given location.
 Public and private laboratory services, or a combination, can be utilized to meet these needs.
 Analytical means can include traditional laboratory based (for example, wet-chemical) procedures, other field or laboratory-based modern methods, or properly calibrated field testing kits.

-Promote the use of soil and plant tissue testing, and other means of assessing soil fertility status, by farmers and farmer advisors to determine fertilizer needs before applying fertilizers.
-Public campaigns, educational materials, and demonstrations are example promotion methods.
+Promote the use of soil and plant tissue testing, and other means of assessing soil fertility status, by farmers and farmer advisors to determine soil and plant needs before applying fertilizers.
+Public campaigns, educational materials, and demonstrations are example awareness raising methods.

-Develop and encourage the use of soil maps and other geospatial methods for efficient and effective use of fertilizers
+Develop and encourage the use of soil maps and other geospatial methods for sustainable use of fertilizers.

-Where necessary, provide government support for extension/outreach activities that develop evidence-based fertilizer recommendations based on relevant soil characteristics, existing nutrient pools, crop and cultivar to be grown, nutrient considerations for previous crop grown, expected yield and quality, local experience and other site-specific information.
+Where necessary, provide government support for extension/outreach activities that develop recommendations for sustainable soil and nutrient management based on relevant soil characteristics, existing nutrient pools, crop and cultivar to be grown, nutrient considerations for previous crop grown, expected yield and quality, local experience and other site-specific information.

 Through their NARS, universities and AEAS, in collaboration with international research centers, and other research organizations, governments should: